ossacolsale/camundaTripTest/README.md

 ## Containers
-Each of the three folders Car, Hotel and Flight, are ready to be containerized with docker image (node.js) and executed locally.
-Camuna image, instead, has to be properly downloaded from the official Docker repository.
+Each of the three external tasks, corresponding to folders "Car", "Hotel" and "Flight", are ready to be containerized with docker image (node.js) and executed locally.
+Camuna image, instead,has to be properly downloaded from the official Docker repository.

 One way to run the images is throw the commands stored into "scripts" folder (be careful and take a look inside: for the moment these files are not well organized).